boldbi/boldbi-docker/README.md

   pgdb:
   ```

-Run `docker-compose up`, wait for it to initialize completely, and visit `http://localhost`.
+Run `docker-compose up`, wait for it to initialize completely, and visit http://localhost:8080, or http://host-ip:8080 (as appropriate).

 # Application Startup